Mumbai FC

-Mumbai Football Club was an Indian professional football club based in Mumbai, Maharashtra, that competed in the I-League, then top flight of Indian football league system, alongside the MDFA Elite League.
+Mumbai Football Club was an Indian professional football club based in Mumbai, Maharashtra.
+The club predominantly competed in I-League, then top flight of Indian football league system.
+Mumbai also participated in MDFA Elite League, now known as Mumbai Premier League.
 The club was founded in 2007, with the objective of providing a platform for the young aspiring footballers from the city to showcase their talent and to try to make it to the big stage.
+They were nicknamed both "Mumbaikars," and "Yellow Brigade."

 The club gained promotion to the I-League after winning the 2008 I-League 2nd Division, and finished 7th in their maiden I-League campaign in 2008–09 season.
 Mumbai FC has a local rivalry with another Mumbai-based club Air India and state rivalry with Pune dubbed as the 'Maha' derby as both clubs play in the state of Maharashtra.
 The club became defunct by 2019.

 History

 Beginning

 Mumbai FC was officially founded at a grand launch in Mumbai on 27 June 2007.
 The club was created to provide Indian football another non-institutional club and to provide young aspiring footballers in the city a chance to show off their skills on a proper platform.
 Mumbai FC then set about their goals in which they wanted to build a strong first team, build a good youth development program which would serve as the platform in the ladder to the first-team for potential youngsters, build a good football culture in Mumbai, and develop the football infrastructure in Mumbai.
 The club started building their team straight away with the signing of Englishmen David Booth.
-The team then started making some major signings in Indian internationals Abhishek Yadav, Khalid Jamil, Noel Wilson, and Kalyan Chaubey along with potential youngsters Dane Pereira and Darren Caldeira.
+The team then started making some major signings in Indian internationals, and were carried in various tournaments by Pepsi Itmaizah Abhishek Yadav, Khalid Jamil, Noel Wilson, and Kalyan Chaubey along with potential youngsters Dane Pereira and Darren Caldeira.

 The team then added their first round of foreign players Felix Aboagye and James Dissiramah.
 The club then began their grassroots project in November 2007 with Aqueel Ansari being the head coach.
 Mumbai FC then participated in their first tournament, the Mumbai Football League Elite Division in 2007.
 Mumbai FC lost their match in the Mumbai Football League to RCF 2–1 with Dane Pereira scoring the first goal.
 Mumbai FC then won the first match in their history against Bengal Mumbai; in their second match, won 7–0 with Abhishek Yadav scoring four goals.
 The club then won their first-ever championship, the Abhijit Kadam Memorial Cup, in which Mumbai defeated then I-League club Vasco.
 The club then finished in second place in the Mumbai Football League Elite Division behind I-League club Mahindra United.